How to Become a School Librarian

 Sources: American Association of School Librarians, University of North Texas, O*Net Online, U.S. Bureau of Labor Statistics, *Payscale.com

 Although a bachelor's degree meets the educational requirement to be eligible for teacher certification, most states require a master's degree for school librarians.
-Prospective librarians have to enroll in an undergraduate degree program in education or another relevant field, complete teacher preparation requirements and obtain valid teaching certification or licensure.
+Whether interested in becoming a high school or elementary school librarian, prospective librarians have to enroll in an undergraduate degree program in education or another relevant field, complete teacher preparation requirements, and obtain valid teaching certification or licensure.
 Sometimes, they will also be required to attain work experience as a teacher before completing all of the steps to become a school librarian.

-School librarians should have some key skills, including a knowledge of barcode scanners, microfiche and microfilm readers; a knowledge of library software, database user interface software and editing software; reading comprehension; and active learning and interpersonal communication skills.
-According to the U.S. Bureau of Labor Statistics, librarians in general made a median annual salary of $56,880 per year in 2015.
+School librarians should have some key skills, including knowledge of barcode scanners, microfiche, and microfilm readers; knowledge of library software, database user interface software, and editing software; reading comprehension; and active learning and interpersonal communication skills.
+According to the U.S. Bureau of Labor Statistics, librarians in general made a median annual salary of $59,050 per year in 2018.
+School librarians earned a median of $49,476 annually, according to Payscale.com as of 2019.

 Earn a Bachelor's Degree